bylexus/pcms/doc/site/reference/index.md

 # Note that this dir will be COMPLETELY EMPTIED on build.
 # Relative to the config file dir:
 dest: "build"
-# Global variables for the pongo2 templates, available as "variables" pongo2 template variable as a map:
+# Global variables for the pongo2 templates (kept for migration, will be removed in the future):
 variables:
   siteTitle: My Site Title
   siteMetaTags: